ochestra-tech/.github/profile/README.md

 ## 10. Conclusion

-The Unified Kubernetes Management platform - Ochestra AI automates the complete lifecycle of Kubernetes management—from provisioning and application deployment to troubleshooting, security, and cost optimization.
+The Unified Kubernetes Management platform - kubeopera automates the complete lifecycle of Kubernetes management—from provisioning and application deployment to troubleshooting, security, and cost optimization.
 The platform enables organizations to streamline operations, reduce costs, and improve reliability.

 The modular architecture allows for flexible deployment options and scalable growth, while the AI-powered analytics engine delivers intelligent automation and insights.
 By providing both platform teams and developers with powerful, user-friendly tools, the platform supports a collaborative approach to Kubernetes management that balances operational control with development agility.